 Passports: If travelling from outside Canada (including from the USA) you will require a passport for entry into Canada and appropriate Identification (ID) for all family members.
 All passengers travelling on our Coastal Passage route will require a valid passport and/or visa (depending on their citizenship).

 Airlines and Cruise Ships reserve the right to refuse boarding without adequate ID.

 Visas: Check with your travel professional, Immigration Canada, or United States Customs and Border Protection.
-ROCKY-PEAK HOLIDAYS is not responsible for guests refused entry into Canada or the United States because of inadequate documentation.
+Rocky Mountain Holidays Ltd. is not responsible for guests refused entry into Canada or the United States because of inadequate documentation.
 For further information regarding entry requirements into Canada, please contact Immigration Canada.
 Single parents or grandparents travelling with children must ensure proper documentation is obtained for entry into Canada.

 Health Regulations: There are no vaccination requirements for international travellers into Canada.